magnemint/EcoLogger/README.md

 logger.alert("You haven't starred the repo... you know what this means >:)"); //The absolute most easiest way to log an error logger.alert("oh no", "hippity hoppity, either you star or you won't get far"); //Same as the second logger.info and logger.warn, just as an issue/alert/big red scary text

+logger.space(); //Add a space in the console for aestethics logger.space(x); //Adds x spaces in the console -> x should be an int

+logger.shutdown(); //Shutdown the java program while logging it in the console
 ```

 Example Class: